Who is Rupert Lowe? From hated football boss to Musk’s Reform favourite

 Who is Rupert Lowe?
 From unpopular football chairman to Musk’s candidate to lead Reform after Farage fallout

-Elon Musk praised the Rupert Lowe, Reform’s MP for Great Yarmouth, after saying Nigel Farage ‘doesn’t have what it takes’
+Elon Musk praised Rupert Lowe, Reform UK’s MP for Great Yarmouth, after saying Nigel Farage ‘doesn’t have what it takes’

 Your support helps us to tell the story